alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 ![pow_spec_props_norms_5]({{"assets/pow_spec_props_norms_5.png" | absolute_url}})

 OK.
-Nice we can see that the model is learning, and after 500 epochs we observe that the resulting model's strongest four features are longitude, latitude, population, and median income.
-What happens when we increasse model size?
+We can see that the model is learning, and after 500 epochs we observe that the resulting model's strongest four features are longitude, latitude, population, and median income.
+What happens when we increase model size?
 Let's try $$15 \times 15$$ matrices:

 ```python
 live_plot_training(15, 500)